Idalia strengthens into a hurricane off Cuba as it churns toward Florida

 Forecasters say Idalia will then move north through the Gulf of Mexico, where it will strengthen into a powerful hurricane before coming ashore in Florida midweek.

-"The risk continues to increase for life-threatening storm surge and dangerous hurricane-force winds along portions of the west coast of Florida and the Florida Panhandle beginning as early as late Tuesday," the National Weather Service said in a tweet.
+"Idalia is expected to intensify into an extremely dangerous major hurricane before landfall along the west coast or Big Bend region of Florida," the National Weather Service said in a tweet.

-Idalia is now forecast to become a major hurricane before it reaches the Gulf coast of Florida.
-The risk continues to increase for life-threatening storm surge and dangerous hurricane-force winds along portions of the west coast of Florida and the Florida Panhandle beginning as… pic.twitter.com/OTmqIAtGht— National Weather Service (@NWS) August 28, 2023
+Here are the Key Messages for Hurricane Idalia for the Tuesday am advisory. #Idalia is expected to intensify into an extremely dangerous major hurricane before landfall along the west coast or Big Bend region of Florida.
+More: https://t.co/tW4KeGe9uJ pic.twitter.com/AV2NrctxlN— National Hurricane Center (@NHC_Atlantic) August 29, 2023

 A chief concern with Idalia is storm surge, which occurs when a storm's strong winds push seawater above normal levels and onto coastal land.
 The Tampa Bay area could see 4 to 7 feet of storm surge from Idalia, according to forecasters.